 Rome Travell i g h t p o e t/Shutterstock.com

-Fiumicino International AirportRome’s main airport, Leonardo da Vinci, is located in Fiumicino, 30 kilometers (18.5 miles) from the city.
+Fiumicino International Airport (FCO)Rome’s main airport, Leonardo da Vinci (FCO), is located in Fiumicino, 30 kilometers from the city.
 There are several ways to get into the city center from the airport:

 Train: You can reach Rome by train directly to the Termini railway station.

 Terravision Shuttle Bus: This bus line takes you to the central station Termini.

 Phone: +39 06 65951